Here are 5 emerging people-first leadership roles that improve employee experience and increase wellness across the healthcare industry...

 Organizations often need to remember that employees are customers too, and their experiences, along with external customers, matter.
 The Chief Experience Officer (CXO) is the customer service champion for the entire organization, and this people-first leadership role is vital in today's consumer-driven healthcare industry.

-CXOs create positive, memorable experiences for patients and employees by designing and implementing employee experience strategies.
+CXOs (often called chief employee experience officers) create positive, memorable experiences for patients and employees by designing and implementing employee experience strategies.
 These strategies elevate patient experience and ensure quality interactions with staff.
 Another key benefit of CXOs is that they create policies that boost patient satisfaction and loyalty.
 CXOs lead the entire healthcare orchestra, ensuring every note is in tune, and playing a beautiful symphony of service excellence.

 3. Chief People Officer